Lester016/Otaku-Challenge/README.md

 # Otaku-Challenge
-This is an undone project(game).
+This is an undone project(game) built in HTML,CSS, and Vanilla JS!
 For practice only

 ### Link for the actual website: http://lestergames.tk/